 The common shares of TAG Oil are listed and posted for trading on the TSX under the symbol "TAO" and on the premier tier of the OTC market in the United States, the OTCQX under the symbol "TAOIF".
+The warrants of TAG Oil are listed and posted for trading on the TSX under the symbol "TAO.WT".

-The following table sets forth the trading prices and volumes of TAG Oil's common shares on the TSX for the year ended March 31, 2015:
+The following table sets forth the trading prices and volumes of TAG Oil's common shares on the TSX for the year ended March 31, 2017: